SSBMTonberry/pocketlzma/README.md

 LZMA stands for Lempel–Ziv–Markov chain Algorithm, and is an algorithm used for lossless data compression.
 The algorithm has been developed by **Igor Pavlov** since the late 90s.
 The C implementation made by Igor Pavlov is in fact what provides the core functionalty required for PocketLzma to work (with a few modifications to make it cross-platform and single-header compatible).

+## Documentation

+There is a `Doxygen` generated documentation of PocketLzma that can be found [HERE](https://ssbmtonberry.github.io/pocketlzma/html/)

 # How to use PocketLzma
 PocketLzma is first of all designed to be easy to use!
 If you want to see a fully working code example, take a look at the `pocketlzma_program.cpp` file in the root folder of this project.
 Otherwise: Follow along for some short examples.